scadmin1254/football/README.md

 This repository contains an RL environment based on open-source game Gameplay Football. <br> It was created by the Google Brain team for research purposes.

+# changelog for tutorial teets test etst etst ets te
+another one and
+ anthoer
+ one

+ dont take this serious
 Useful links:
 * __(NEW!)__ [GRF Game Server](https://research-football.dev/) - challenge other researchers!
 * [Google Research Football Paper](https://arxiv.org/abs/1907.11180)